tldr-pages/tldr/pages/common/mg.md

 # mg

-> A small, fast, portable text editor.
+> A small, fast, and portable text editor.
 > Based on `emacs`.
 > More information: <https://github.com/hboetes/mg>.